maukoese/safiri/README.md

 cd into the directory and execute `composer install`

+### Database
+This test copy of the app uses a local SQLite database, found in `database/safiri.db` and can therefore run independent of MySQL/MongoDB.

 ## Running
 You can use PHP's inbuilt server to run the project.
-In the project directory, open a terminal and type `php artisan serve` You should be able to view the site in a browser on `htt://localhost:8000
+In the project directory, open a terminal and type `php artisan serve` You should be able to view the site in a browser on `http://localhost:8000`